 Free for the indoor exhibit; $15 per person to visit the historic ships

 We literally stumbled into this museum when we were walking around Fisherman’s Wharf and the surrounding areas.
-The indoor exhibit is not massive, but is well done.
-There is enough interactive images and models to keep kids’ attention.
+The indoor exhibit is not massive but is well done.
+There are enough interactive images and models to keep kids’ attention.
 We spent about 45 minutes exploring.

 There is also a game for children called “Agents of Discovery.”
 Your child becomes an agent and is challenged to complete missions.
-If successful, the child collect a prize.
+If successful, the child collects a prize.

-It is recommended to get e tickets in advanced especially during busy seasons.
+It is recommended to get e-tickets in advance especially during busy seasons.